Key Takeaways

 - Payment networks: Various types of payment networks must make use of adaptable privacy infrastructure as a means to help modify transparency levels for banking, retail, cryptocurrency, employee salaries, remittances, and others.

-- Lending and borrowing protocols
+- lending and borrowing protocols

 Some of the most prominent enterprise use cases for ZK proofs include fund transfer for payment networks and services related to the Internet of Things (IoT), enterprise finance, investing, trade finance, real world assets (RWAs), renewable energy, electrical grids, agriculture, mobility and automobile, and more.

-Additional Uses for the Aleo Network and Zero-Knowledge Proofs
+Additional Aleo Use Cases for Zero-Knowledge Proofs

 In addition to the above sectors and uses, the potential application of zero-knowledge proofs have been highlighted by Aleo on multiple occasions for numerous uses including: